joelnir/joelnir.github.io/_posts/2018-08-24-automatic-docs.md

 	rm -r documentation/latex
 {% endhighlight %}

-With this in the same Makefile command as before we don't have to adjust the Travis condif much.
+With this in the same Makefile command as before we don't have to adjust the Travis config much.
-The only neccesary change to `.travis.yml` is the addition of the LaTeX packages.
+The only necessary change to `.travis.yml` is the addition of the LaTeX packages.

 {% highlight YAML %}
 before_install: